XHEVP-FM

-XHEVP-FM is a radio station on 95.3 FM in Acapulco, Guerrero.
-It is owned by Grupo Audiorama Comunicaciones and carries its La Bestia Grupera grupera format.
+XHEVP-FM is a radio station on 95.3 FM in Acapulco, Guerrero, Mexico.
+It is owned by Grupo Audiorama Comunicaciones and carries Grupera Music format known as La Bestia Grupera.

 History

-XEVP-AM 1030 received its concession on March 4, 1987.
+XEVP-AM 1030 came to air on July 28, 1987, four months earlier after the concession was awarded on March 4.
 It was owned by Radiorama subsidiary Radio Universo, S.A., and it broadcast as a daytimer with 1 kW.
 In 1993, it was allowed to begin nighttime broadcasts with 500 watts.
+In the mid-2000s, XEVP became an affiliate of the W Radio news/talk format, replacing its longtime Radio Fiesta format.

 In November 2010, XEVP was cleared to move to FM as XHEVP-FM 95.3.
+In 2013, XHEVP switched to a grupera format as La Bestia Grupera.